Introduction

 Design Tips:

-- Use large windows to frame beautiful views while controlling solar heat gain.
+- Use window placement to frame views while managing glare and heat gain.

-- Extend roof overhangs for shade and outdoor living space.
+- Extend roof overhangs and covered patios for shade and outdoor living.

 Upgrade to Efficient Appliances & Smart Tech